Syrian air defenses confront "Israeli aggression" in Hama - state media | Law-Order

 Syrian air defenses confronted early on Friday "an Israeli aggression" in the governorate of Hama, state media said, after reporting that explosions were heard there.

-"At about four o'clock in the morning today, the Israeli enemy launched an aerial aggression with a barrage of missiles coming from the direction of the Lebanese city of Tripoli, aiming at some targets in the vicinity of Hama governorate.
-Our air defenses confronted the enemy's missiles and downed most of them," state media reported citing a military source.
+Israel has carried out hundreds of air strikes in Syria in recent years against suspected Iranian military deployments or arms transfers to Tehran-backed Lebanese Hezbollah guerillas.
+"At about four o'clock in the morning today, the Israeli enemy launched an aerial aggression with a barrage of missiles coming from the direction of the Lebanese city of Tripoli, aiming at some targets in the vicinity of Hama governorate," Syrian state media said, citing a military source.

+"Our air defenses confronted the enemy's missiles and downed most of them."
+The Israeli military declined to comment.

+In previous statements, Israel has described its Syria strikes as necessary to prevent its northern front from Iran.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)